Seven killed, two missing after ship hits tower in Italian port

 "The main injuries are fractures, crushed body parts, significant traumas," emergency services doctor Andrea Furgani said.

 The crash occurred shortly after 11 p.m.
-(2100 British Time) in calm conditions as the Jolly Nero was manoeuvring out of the port.
+(2100 GMT) in calm conditions as the Jolly Nero was maneuvering out of the port.

 Genoa prosecutor Michele Di Lecce has opened an investigation and is focusing on a possible malfunction of the ship's engine, judicial sources said.